baltpeter/thesis-mobile-consent-dialogs/thesis/900_conclusion.md

 # Conclusion

 In this thesis, we explored the implementation of consent dialogs in mobile apps.
-We looked at the legal framework that regulates data protection in mobile apps, identifying the GDPR and ePD as the primary laws which limit the processing that apps can perform and which mandate that apps need the user's informed consent in order to legally perform tracking.
+We looked at the legal framework that regulates data protection in mobile apps, identifying the GDPR and ePD as the primary laws which limit the processing that apps can perform and mandate that apps need the user's informed consent in order to legally perform tracking.

 We then established the strict criteria for a legally compliant consent dialog stemming from the GDPR, which prohibit dark patterns and nudging, e.g. prioritising the "accept" button, using vague purpose descriptions like "to improve user experience", making it harder to refuse consent than accept it, and preselecting purposes.
 Any consent dialog that violates even just one of these criteria cannot capture valid consent, leaving the app without a legal basis for the data processing.